 Health insurance policies are expensive.
 It is important to be aware that a policy may not cover all aspects of treatment, or all costs.

-If you are uncertain about the level of rebate from your private health insurer that applies to your medical service at the private hospital you intend to be admitted to, you should contact your insurer with the relevant MBS item number provided by your doctor.
+If you are uncertain about the level of rebate from your private health insurer that applies to your medical service, you should contact your insurer with the relevant MBS item number provided by your doctor.